Taras2907/Web-shop-JAVA/README.md

 # Web Shop

 This web shop is a regular online shop where customer can add products to the cart, filter them by producer or category, edit products in cart and pay for them using simulation of payment form.
-Additiionally cart have option to offer customers suplements to ordered products (database part and html are ready to use).
+Addittionally cart have option to offer customers supplements to ordered products (database part and html are ready to use).

 Tech stack: JAVASCRIPT, WEBSERVLETS, AJAX, JAVA 8, POSTGRESQL